tomit4/CityStats/README.md

 -   [ ] Serve Images outside of node via NGINX, S3, or a CDN, see [this helpful link on node best practices](https://github.com/goldbergyoni/nodebestpractices#1-project-architecture-practices)
--   [ ] Consider reimplementing this as a trpc API instead of a Rest API, which will work better with typescript/zod validation, etc.
+-   [ ] Consider reimplementing this as a trpc API instead of a Rest API, which will work better with typescript/zod validation, etc. trpc has [an adaptor](https://trpc.io/docs/server/adapters/fastify) that integrates well with fastify.